 Becoming more aware and attuned to Nature satisfies my soul like nothing else.
 I’m a natural-born gardener (house plants too), and I’m a Highly Sensitive Person (HSP) profoundly affected by Nature.
 I’ve come to learn the answers really are all here.
 Just look around.
 Listen.
-Pay attention to how I feel, when, where and with whom.
+Pay attention to feelings, when, where and with whom they occur.

 Writing and journaling since a teen have been my closest companions through love and loss, relocating, health crises, job changes, death of loved ones, travel, an encyclopedia of emotions, getting from Point A to Point B in understanding, and of course the ensuing insights and gratitude.
-I once heard that a writer’s greatest intimacy is with their own thoughts.
-Mine are often contemplating the Tao and a new awareness or appreciation of Nature’s breathtaking beauty.
+I wholeheartedly agree that a writer’s greatest intimacy is with their own thoughts.
+Mine are often contemplating the Tao, humanity, and a new awareness from Nature or appreciating its breathtaking beauty.
 Yes, it is all about the journey.
 My journey is about a garden path righting my life.